factly/election-results/README.md

 ## Steps to run the scripts ##

-* cd into the state for which you would like to scrape the results. for eg: cd assam
+* cd into the state for which you would like to scrape the results. for eg if you want to scrape the election results for Assam:
+    * cd assam
 * Execute the following command:
     * scrapy crawl results -t csv  -o - > results.csv
     * scrapy crawl results -t csv --nolog -o - > results.csv (If you prefer executing the script without logging on the console)